 Still in the city you’ll find Mitchell’s, which was the first South African micro-brewery to really make a name for itself.
 Mitchell’s started out in the Garden Route town of Knysna in 1983 before opening a second brewery at the V&A Waterfront in 1989, and their Forester’s Lager and Bosun’s Bitter are as close as any micro-brewery beer gets to being household names in Cape Town.

 & Union isn’t too far off either: this city centre establishment works with European brew masters and family-run breweries to create unfiltered and unpasteurised craft beer.
 Their “beer salon” is a popular spot particularly among the city’s hipsters and with good reason.

 Not that Cape Town lacks for beer festivals.
 The burgeoning craft beer industry has brought with it the idea that beer isn’t just something you drink when you’re watching sport on a Saturday afternoon.
 Of the many festivals to emerge, two are especially notable.
-The Cape Town Festival of Beer and the Durbanville Beer Fest, both of which celebrated their second year in November 2011, feature almost 100 different brands across the micro- and mega-brewing spectrum.
+The Cape Town Festival of Beer and the Durbanville Beer Fest, both of which celebrated their fifth year in November 2014, feature almost 100 different brands across the micro- and mega-brewing spectrum.
 It’s a real blessing for beer fans, seeing as so many craft beers can be frustratingly hard to get hold of, particularly those from South Africa’s other regions.

 Such is the explosion of popularity for “different” beer (by which we really mean beer that doesn’t come out of a can) that even some wine estates in the Cape Winelands are getting in on the act.
 Dieu Donné in Franschhoek is a standout example, using spring water from its own farm and a self-taught brew master to create its own micro-brewed offerings.